Hormonal Changes After 40: Why Weight Loss Feels Different

 Key Takeaways

-• Hormonal shifts affect weight regulation.
+• Hormonal shifts after 40 significantly affect weight regulation mechanisms.

-• Age-related changes alter metabolism.
+• Age-related changes alter metabolism, body composition, and stress responses.

-• NuYu Medical adapts care medically.
+• NuYu Medical adapts care medically to accommodate physiological ageing.

-• Weight loss evolves with physiology.
+• Weight loss approaches must evolve with changing physiology.

 References